dstein26/odin_project_recipes/README.md

 # Recipes Site for ODIN Project

-A website listing my favorite recipes
+A basic website listing my favorite recipes
+Written with HTML